jaxsonpd/poisson-solver/doc/report/report.typ

 Each worker thread is passed the program variables (`curr`, `next` etc.) and the slice it is assigned.
 The Von Neumann and inner iterations are then applied as required.
 To prevent race conditions caused by parallel execution a barrier is used.
 This is a  `pthread_barrier_t` type with a limit equal to the number of worker threads.
 When all threads have completed an iteration and called the wait function, the barrier allows the program to proceed in sync.
 After each thread completes its calculations for one iteration, the buffers for the next and current iterations need to be changed.
 This is done by swapping the pointer addresses, avoiding the need for expensive memory copying operations.

 The results of the multithreading implementation can be seen in #ref(<fig:thread-cmp>).
 The results show that the execution time decreases as the number of threads is increased.
 This expected because the program can make use of multiple cores in parallel.
-The solution reaches an execution time asymptote at approximately 20 threads.
-After this point the execution time is near constant.
-The minimum execution time is reached by 12 threads.
+The minimum execution time is reached by 12 threads, after which the execution time is near constant.
 This is because the results are captured on an Intel i5 12400f processor which has 6 cores and 12 threads.
 The most common operation completed by the Poisson implementation is floating point arithmetic which requires a floating point unit to execute efficiently.
 Two threads are able to utilise a single FPU as it takes time to load memory back and forth.
 This means that the theoretical maximum number of threads that can complete floating-point operations simultaneously is 12 which is reflected in the minimum computational time value.

 #figure(
   image("figures/JPC_thread_cmp.png", width: 60%),